Hi there, I'm

 Reducing food waste in the home

-Product Designer | Research, Wireframing, UI Design, Prototyping, Usability Testing | 100+ hours
+UI/UX Designer and Writer | Research, Wireframing, Design, Prototyping, Usability Testing | 100+ hours

 76 billion pounds of food are wasted every year in the United States, coming from households alone.